The-Marcy-Lab-School/react-router-robot-army/README.md

 ## Step 1: The Bots Index Page

 First, build out the page for the path `/`.

 Your `App` renders the `BotsPage` component which renders the `Filter` and `BotsList` component.
-To build out this page, you will need to use the `useEffect` hook to make a fetch to the API and store the array of bots in Context.
+To build out this page, you will need to update `RobotProvider.js` to use the `useEffect` hook to make a fetch to the API and store the array of bots in Context.

 The `BotsList` component is expecting a `robots` state in Context and will render a `BotCard` component for every robot.

-Once you have the `BotCard`s showing up, you will need to update this presentational component to diaplay for every robot:
+Once you have the `BotCard`s showing up, you will need to update this presentational component to display the data for every robot:
 * Avatar Image
 * Robot Name
 * An icon showing the robot's class (Assault, Defender, Support)